 The OYO presented this report and its findings to DHS and PJJSC leadership on November 18th, 2024.
 DHS provided a written response on December 19th, 2024, acknowledging some need for reform, but largely disputing the OYO's assertion that the use of seclusion is overly employed at the PJJSC.
-The OYO stands by the original findings outlined in the report and maintains that some aspects of DHS' response based on flawed are documentation and data.
-For example, the bulk of DHS' analysis in their response is based on seclusion logs, some of which already deemed we have inconsistent and unreliable.
+The OYO stands by the original findings outlined in the report and maintains that some aspects of DHS'

+response are based on flawed documentation and data.
+For example, the bulk of DHS' analysis in their response is based on seclusion logs, some of which we have already deemed to be inconsistent and unreliable.
 The remainder of their analysis cites interviews with youth, but in the interviews that OYO staff attended, DHS did not ask youth clear and specific questions about seclusion without OYO prompting.